RalphHightower/blog/_posts/2024-10-07-HillbillyElegy.md

 "Why have debates or elections if there's no expectation of honesty?" she wrote.

-That kind of "intentional political deception" was a hallmark of those in power "in the coal camps my and [JD “John Boy” Vance (T-OH)](https://www.vance.senate.gov/)'s recent ancestors occupied," she added.
+That kind of "intentional political deception" was a hallmark of those in power "in the coal camps my and [JD “John Boy” Vance's (T-OH)](https://www.vance.senate.gov/) recent ancestors occupied," she added.

 In his memoir, [JD “John Boy” Vance (T-OH)](https://www.vance.senate.gov/) mentions his own family ties to the same clan and their role in "one of the most famous family feuds in American history.”